A Tradition of Safety

 Accident Fund purchases Wisconsin-based monoline workers’ compensation insurer United Heartland.

 Accident Fund signs agreement to purchase California-based monoline workers’ compensation insurer CompWest Insurance.

-Accident Fund Holdings, Inc., is established with Elizabeth R. Haar as president & CEO; Mike Britt is named president of Accident Fund Companies.
+Accident Fund Holdings, Inc. is established, with Elizabeth R. Haar as president and CEO.
+Mike Britt is named president of Accident Fund Companies.

-Accident Fund, United Heartland and CompWest are named as “Best Place to Work in Insurance” by Business Insurance magazine.
-Our companies have continued to place on this list for multiple consecutive years.
+Accident Fund, United Heartland, and CompWest are named as “Best Place to Work in Insurance” by Business Insurance magazine.
+Our companies have continually ranked high on this list every year since first being named.

-Third Coast Underwriters (3CU) brand was established to offer workers’ compensation insurance to underserved markets with Marguerite Dixen named president.
+Third Coast Underwriters (3CU) brand was established to offer workers’ compensation insurance to underserved markets.

 Accident Fund Holdings develops Medical Center of Excellence team and launches Care Analytics®, an innovative program that helps to identify local physicians who understand work-related injuries and who provide superior care to get injured employees back to work.